mmdrozd/Methods/Assignments/02-30_Report-Your-Results-Using-Markdown/Report-Your-Results-Using-Markdown.md

 * Because I fiddle with the numbers that prefix the name of files, when you see `[Num]` below, that is a standin for whatever the actual numerical prefix is for the file in question.
 So, for example, I would refer to this file as `[Num]_Report-Your-Results-Using-Markdown.md`

-1. For each assignment (starting with this one), follow the instructions in `How-To-Turn-In-Assignments` to create a copy of the assignment with the appropriate name (that is, with your moniker appended) at the appropriate place in your `/pri` directory
+1. For each assignment, create a copy of the assignment with the appropriate name (that is, with your [`moniker`](https://github.com/llorracc/JobMarket/blob/master/Notation/Notation.md) appended.
+   * So, if I were doing this assignment, I'd create a copy entitled `Report-Your-Results-Using-Markdown_CarrollCD.md`

 0. Now, you will edit each of the assignment files to add comments and feedback